Review and Improve Predictions

 Open the review queue

-In the console, go to your function’s Review tab (sometimes labeled Test for functions that have not yet been invoked from production).
-Every prediction made by the endpoint — from the console, from your application, from anywhere — appears here.
+In the console, go to your function’s Review tab.
+Predictions made by the endpoint — from the console, from your application, from anywhere — appear here.
+While a function is new that’s every prediction; at production volume, invoke capture queues the most informative ones rather than everything.

 For each prediction you’ll see: